mouchimotte/dotfiles/README.md

-# dotfiles
+# bashrc/
-Files containing some helpers in bash or other

-## Bashrc
-All files who will help your daily use of `bash` are in folder `bashrc/`.
+You will find in this folder all files who will help your daily use of `bash`.
 All files have `.sh` extension because they can be used standealone.

 ### Using it